Our tools – How we use our balance sheet to achieve them

 Firms can use this facility as a tool to manage any unexpected or frictional payment shocks that could arise due to technical problems in their own systems, or in the market-wide payments and settlements infrastructure.

 The operational standing lending facility consists of an overnight lending transaction collateralised against high-quality, highly-liquid (Level A) assets.
-Participants currently pay a 25 basis point premium (0.25%) above Bank Rate for this facility.
+We apply a 25 basis point premium (0.25%) above Bank Rate for this facility.

 The operational standing deposit facility consists of an overnight deposit transaction.
-This currently pays 25 basis points below Bank Rate.
+This currently returns 25 basis points below Bank Rate.